rehierl/node-tree-outliner/6-the-bigger-picture/the-h1-h3-issue.md

-Assumed that a search engine knows that the information a user seeks can be accessed via an in-document path A, and assumed that the in-document path to that data the user can follow via a visual display is path B, then it won't help much, if both path values (A and B) turn out to differ substantially.
+Assumed that a search engine knows that the information a user seeks can be accessed via an in-document path A, and assumed that the in-document path to that data a user can follow via some visual display is path B, then it won't help much, if both path values (A and B) turn out to differ substantially.

 Note that this aspect is similar to the issue mentioned in fragment-1 where a web crawler has to decide between two options that yield different results.

+That is, different abstraction layers need to be able to operate on the same perspective of a document's logical structure.